 Venice cruise terminal

-The Port of Venice is in the Venetian Lagoon and the Porto di Lido channel joins it to the Adriatic.
-Over twenty cruise lines are hosted by the Venice Cruise Terminal.
-Companies like Norwegian Cruise Lines, Carnival, Royal Caribbean and MSC offer Venice cruises in their itineraries.
+The seaport is in the Venetian Lagoon and the Porto di Lido channel links it to Adriatic Sea (Mediterranean).
+Over 20 cruise companies are hosted by Venice Cruise Terminal.
+Major companies, like NCL Norwegian Cruise Lines, Carnival, Royal Caribbean and MSC, homeport large-sized liners here.

 Venice tours, shore excursions, hotels